Welcome to the Podiatry Arena forums

 Space Shuttle Atlantis

 Space Shuttle Atlantis (Orbiter Vehicle designation: OV‑104) is a retired Space Shuttle orbiter vehicle which belongs to NASA, the spaceflight and space exploration agency of the United States.[1]
 Atlantis was manufactured by the Rockwell International company in Southern California and was delivered to the Kennedy Space Center in Eastern Florida in April 1985.
-Atlantis is also the fourth operational and the second-to-last Space Shuttle built.[2][3]
+Atlantis is the fourth operational and the second-to-last Space Shuttle built.[2][3]
 Its maiden flight was STS-51-J made from October 3 to 7, 1985.

 Atlantis embarked on its 33rd and final mission, also the final mission of a space shuttle, STS-135, on July 8, 2011.
 STS-134 by Endeavour was expected to be the final flight before STS-135 was authorized in October 2010.
 STS-135 took advantage of the processing for the STS-335 Launch on Need mission that would have been necessary if STS-134's crew became stranded in orbit.[4]
 Atlantis landed for the final time at the Kennedy Space Center on July 21, 2011.